AleksandraCislowski/weather-app/README.md

 # "Weather app!"

-A sipmle application that uses an open weather API.
+A simple application that uses an open weather API.
 You can find it here https://rapidapi.com/hub.

 ## HOW TO USE IT?